LukeTonin/cookiecutters/README.md

 # Cookiecutters

-A cookie cutter can be seen as a template used to create directories.
+A cookie cutter is a directory template used to create directories with a predefined format.
+For instance, this repository contains cookie cutters to build python packages.
 More information can be found here: https://github.com/cookiecutter/cookiecutter

 This repository contains some useful cookiecutters that can be used with the cookiecutter application.